Edge-emitting Semiconductor Lasers

-- Edge-emitting lasers (also called in-plane lasers), where the laser light propagates in a direction along the wafer surface of the semiconductor chip and is reflected or coupled out at a cleaved edge.
+- Edge-emitting lasers (also called in-plane lasers), where the laser light propagates in a direction along the wafer surface of the semiconductor chip, from which the laser is made.
+The light is usually reflected or coupled out at a cleaved edge.

 - Surface-emitting lasers, where the light propagates in the direction perpendicular to the semiconductor wafer surface.

 Edge-emitting lasers are the original and still very widely used form of semiconductor lasers.
 Their resonator length is typically between a few hundred micrometers and a few millimeters.
 This is sufficient for reaching a high gain, so that an edge-emitting laser may lase even if the resonator losses are fairly high, e.g. when the end faces (edges) are not coated and there is only the Fresnel reflection of the semiconductor/air interfaces.

 Within the edge-emitting laser structure, the laser beam is guided in a waveguide structure.
 Typically, one uses a double heterostructure, which restricts the generated carriers (electrons and holes) to a narrow region and at the same time serves as a waveguide for the optical field.
 Such an arrangement leads to a low threshold pump power and a high efficiency.

 Depending on the waveguide properties, particularly its transverse dimensions, it is possible either to obtain an output with high beam quality but limited output power (some hundreds of milliwatts), or (with a broad-area laser diode) an output with high output power (tens of watts or even more than 100 W) but with poor beam quality.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.